sozalpasan1/git-project-JACOBM/README.md

 <br/>

 4. What bugs did find / which of em did you fix? <br/>
-    Jacob and I found a bug where the part 2 wasnt fully working The hashes for trees in index werent completely correct, but we found the bug and fixed it in 20 min in class
+    Jacob and I found a bug where the part 2 wasnt fully working. <br/>
+    The hashes for trees in index werent completely correct, but we found the bug and fixed it in 20 min in class